lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 - [ ] **Setting up AWS:**

-1. I suppose you have created and activated your AWS account.
-Let's continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC console:
+1. I suppose you created and activated your AWS account.
+Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC  console: